ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 1) clarity (good grammar, succinct logical flow and organization), 2) compellingness (persuasiveness, well-grounded in evidence), critical thinking (evaluation of facts to form a judgment or opinion), and 3) creativity (originality of ideas).
-Please submit your blog post as a PDF to Moodle by October 12.
+Please see class instructions in Google Drive for the latest instructions and due date.